Guitarist: Guitar World

 Guitar World, a monthly music magazine devoted to the guitar, also published their list of 100 greatest guitarists in the book Guitar World Presents the 100 Greatest Guitarists of All Time from the Pages of Guitar World Magazine.
 Different from the Rolling Stone list, which listed guitarists in descending order, Guitar World divided guitarists by music genre—such as "Lords of Hard Rock" for hard rock artists or "Jazzmen" for jazz players.
 Despite the appearance in other magazines like Billboard, this publication by Guitar World was criticized for including no female musicians within its selection.
 However, Guitar World recently published a list of "Eight Amazing Female Acoustic Players", including Kaki King, Muriel Anderson and Sharon Isbin.

 Time and others

 Following the death of Les Paul, Time website presented their list of 10 greatest artists in electric guitar.
-As in Rolling Stone magazine's list, Jimi Hendrix was chosen as the greatest guitarist followed by Slash from Guns N' Roses, B.B.
-King, Keith Richards, Jimmy Page, and Eric Clapton.
+As in Rolling Stone magazine's list, Jimi Hendrix was chosen as the greatest guitarist followed by Slash from Guns N' Roses, Tony Iommi, Keith Richards, Jimmy Page, and Eric Clapton.
 Gigwise.com, an online music magazine, also ranks Jimi Hendrix as the greatest guitarist ever, followed by Jimmy Page, B.B.
 King, Keith Richards and Kirk Hammett.

+World War II era

+During the World War II era, several American guitarists also made significant early contributions to the evolution of Jazz in both the United States and Germany.
+Mike Danzi is credited with contributing to the introduction of American popular musical genres to Germany during the Weimar Republic in the 1920s until the rise of the Nazi regime in the late 1930s.
+During the post World War II, era both Al Caiola and Tony Mottola also made significant contributions as recording artists, studio musicians and accompanists on major American radio and television networks.